hack4faith/james/Challenge09-Genuine-in-Prayer.md

 - List any questions you would like to discuss.
 - Identify 2 key discoveries you would like to share.

+**Acknowledgement:** Some of the content in this study was inspired by William Barclay (1976). *The Daily Study Bible Series, Revised Edition, The Letter of James and Peter*.
+The Westminster Press.

 Copyright Hack4Faith and Donovan Follette.
 This material is subject to [Creative Commons License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).